Skip to main content

 Ember

-This documentation provides a step-by-step guide to setting up a Single Page Application (SPA) using Ember.js and deploying it to LocalOps.
+This documentation provides a step-by-step guide to prepare a Single Page Application (SPA) that was built using EmberJS for deploying it in any cloud using LocalOps.

 Prerequisites